 This is addiction.
 Once it has set in, the sufferer can no longer stop drinking.
 If they do, their nervous system goes into shock.
 Their body and mind crave alcohol and physical symptoms appear.
 But since addicts are unable to control the quantity of alcohol they consume, stopping consumption is the only solution to recover.

 It takes a considerable period for the body to eliminate all alcohol and learn to function again without it.
 This period is referred to as alcohol detox.
-It can be painful and distressing due to withdrawal symptoms.
+It can be painful and distressing due to drug withdrawal symptoms.